 Fortunately, in Australia employers must legally hold insurance covering their employees to prepare them for situations such as these.
-This means that you can make a claim for workers compensation to assist you as you recover.
+This means that you can make a claim for workers’ compensation to assist you as you recover.

-You can undergo the workers compensation claims process even if your employer is uninsured
+You can undergo the workers’ compensation claims process even if your employer is uninsured

 Can my employer discriminate against me if I make a workers compensation claim?

-Remember, your workers compensation claim is against your employer's insurance policy, not personally against your employer.
+Remember, your workers’ compensation claim is against your employer's insurance policy, not personally against your employer.

 Shine Lawyers – Workers Compensation Claim Experts

 If you are suffering from a work-related injury, we can help you to right wrong and get you back on track.
-Our expert team of workers compensation claim lawyers know the ins and outs of this particularly difficult area of the law.
+Our expert team of workers’ compensation claim lawyers know the ins and outs of this particularly difficult area of the law.

 Written by Shine Lawyers.
-Last modified: April 1, 2020.
+Last modified: November 23, 2021.